De Beste Olijfolie - TheOliveLabel.shop

 Recognizing the best olive oil

 Can you recognize the best olive oil without tasting it?
 Just like buying wine, it's tricky.
-If you can't taste it, you have three sources of information: the bottle, the label, and the price.
+If you can't taste it, you have three sources of information: The bottle, the label, and the price.

 The Label